The A.R.T./New York Theatres Frequently Asked Questions

 Probably?
 We will know a lot more once we are in the space, but our hope is that both theatres will be able to withstand lots of wear and tear over time.

 We sure hope not!
 The architect and seasoned theatrical consultants who designed the space have gone to great pains to reduce sound bleed between the spaces and from the street, building additional sets of special walls and adding triple-paned glass.

 Lights, sound equipment, video equipment, soft goods, and access to a shared inventory of tools.
 Please see equipment lists on the Facilities page.

 We hope that the equipment we can provide will greatly lessen your equipment rental needs, and we will encourage you to use our equipment so that we may better help you if a problem arises.
 However, if we cannot accommodate your needs, we can allow outside equipment in the space with the supervision of the A.R.T./New York technical staff.

 Yes.
 They are shared facilities between the two theaters.
 BYOS (Bring Your Own Soap).

 Yes.
-Our General Manager and Technical Director will work there.
+Our General Manager and Technical Director work at the theatres.

-A.R.T./New York won’t have concessions in the space, but rental companies are more than welcome to offer merchandise, snacks, and non-alcoholic beverages for sale.
-Alcohol cannot be sold in the space as A.R.T./New York will not have a liquor license, but beer and wine can be served at special events.
-Details forthcoming.
+A.R.T./New York doesn't have concessions in the space, but rental companies are more than welcome to offer merchandise, snacks, and non-alcoholic beverages for sale.
+Alcohol cannot be sold in the space as A.R.T./New York does not have a liquor license, but beer and wine can be served at special events.